 We provide quality reproductive health care in an environment where no one is judged for their choices.
 We are here to support you in making the right decision for yourself and your future.

-We believe the world is a better place when women have the freedom to make their own decisions regarding their bodies, reproductive options and sexuality.
-We believe it is good for families and for society when women can decide for themselves whether and when to have children.
+We believe the world is a better place when everyone is given the freedom to make their own decisions regarding their bodies, reproductive options and sexuality.
+We believe it is good for families and for society when people can decide for themselves whether and when to have children.

 In January, 2012, we moved to a large newly remodeled facility conveniently located in an industrial park.
 We have a large private parking area immediately adjacent to our entrance.
 We have the best in modern medical equipment.
-We are in Lehigh Valley.
-We provide abortion care to women hoping to find an abortion clinic in Berks, Bucks, Carbon, Lackawanna, Lehigh, Luzerne, Monroe, Montgomery, Northampton, and Schuylkill Counties.
+We are in the Lehigh Valley.
+We provide abortion care to people hoping to find an abortion clinic in Berks, Bucks, Carbon, Lackawanna, Lehigh, Luzerne, Monroe, Montgomery, Northampton, Schuylkill Counties, and beyond.
+Tour our clinic.

 We are mentors to the next generation of abortion providers.
 We train medical students and residents from area hospitals.
 We also welcome nurses, nursing students, medical assistants, and other professionals who are interested in increasing their understanding of abortion services to observe here.